samebug/samebug-technical-documentation/README.md

 ### Mark the best solutions

-The semantical stack trace similarity algorithm can find you the most relevant stack trace, but not the most relevant content.
-We need the Community to [rate the solutions](/guide/solution/rating-solutions) in order to make Samebug learn what are the good solutions.
+The semantic stack trace similarity algorithm can find the most relevant stack trace, but not the most relevant content.
+We need the Community to [rate the solutions](/guide/solution/rating-solutions) in order to make Samebug learn which solutions work.

 ## Privacy